-In addition to a subscription week in Philadelphia, Mr. Măcelaru’s 2013-14 season includes a subscription debut with the National Symphony and violinist Anne-Sophie Mutter as soloist, a return to the Chicago Symphony, and appearances with the Florida Orchestra, the Naples Philharmonic, and the Alabama and San Antonio symphonies.
-He also returns to his home country to lead the National Radio Orchestra of Romania in performances of Mozart’s Requiem.
+Mr. Macelaru’s 2013-14 season included a subscription week in Philadelphia, a subscription debut with the National Symphony and violinist Anne-Sophie Mutter as soloist, a European debut stepping in at the last minute with the Gothenburg Symphony, a return to the Chicago Symphony, and appearances with the Florida Orchestra, the Naples Philharmonic, and the Alabama and San Antonio symphonies.
+He also returned to his home country to lead the National Radio Orchestra of Romania in performances of Mozart’s Requiem.

-Last year Mr. Măcelaru received the 2012 Sir Georg Solti Emerging Conductor Award, a prestigious honor only awarded once before in the Foundation’s history, and he was recently named the 2014 Solti Fellow.
+Mr. Macelaru received the 2012 Sir Georg Solti Emerging Conductor Award, a prestigious honor only awarded once before in the Foundation’s history.
 He has participated in the conducting programs of the Tanglewood Music Center and the Aspen Music Festival, studying under David Zinman, Murry Sidlin, Rafael Frühbeck de Burgos, Robert Spano, Oliver Knussen, and Stefan Asbury.
-Mr. Măcelaru’s main studies were with Mr. Rachleff at Rice University, where he received his Master of Music degree in conducting as well as a master’s in violin performance.
+Mr. Macelaru’s main studies were with Mr. Rachleff at Rice University, where he received his Master of Music degree in conducting as well as a master’s in violin performance.
 He completed undergraduate studies in violin performance at the University of Miami.

 Mr. Macelaru currently resides in Philadelphia with his wife, Cheryl, and children, Beniamin and Maria